 The ITSM is USB rechargeable, like pretty much all luxury toys these days, and the run time is anywhere from 60 to 100 minutes depending on how fast it’s going.
 The toy’s handle has a very ergonomic shape, so that it’s easy to hold—as easy as gripping a 15″ sex toy can possibly be, that is!

 The Infinite Thrusting Sex Machine packs a punch, that’s for sure—it starts fast.
 I usually like to start my penetration with slow, teasing wiggles.
 But the ITSM’s first speed is already moving at about a stroke per second.
-It’s kinda like my ex in that way: it’s not interested in any warm-up.
-The second speed is a bit faster, and the third just slightly faster than that.
-Overall I counted 78 strokes per minute on the ITSM’s highest steady thrusting pattern.
-This is fast enough for me pretty much all the time.
+“Warm-up???
+What’s that?”
+I find myself imagining a sentient version of this thruster saying.

 I was glad to learn that the ITSM’s thrusting rhythms and vibration settings are independently adjustable.
 That means you can use this toy as a thruster without vibration, or as a vibrator without thrusting.
 (Though I’m not sure I’d recommend the latter; more on that next.)
 Internal vibrators often don’t do a lot for me; I even find them irritating in many cases.
 When testing the ITSM, I usually start with simple thrusting, and then I add in the lowest vibration setting once I’m really aroused.